How do you know if your dizziness can be treated with physiotherapy?

 There are several types of dizziness, two of which can be treated with physiotherapy successfully.

 20% of people with dizziness have BPPV and over the age of 65, 50% of people with dizziness have BPPV.
 It is usually accompanied by nystagmus (a flicking movement of your eyes).
 People with BPPV will report a spinning, rotatory motion to their dizziness whereas other forms of dizziness do not usually repot spinning.
+Unfortunately as you get older, BPPV may present as more unsteadiness than vertigo, making it harder to differentiate from other causes of dizziness.

 To confirm the diagnosis, a health professional needs to do a test called the Dix-Hallpike manoeuvre.
 This involves moving you from sitting to lying with your head down and rotated.
-If this causes your dizziness it confirms BPPV.
+If this causes your dizziness and nystagmus, it confirms BPPV.
 Treatment then involves the same movement and then subsequent changes in position to move the crystals away from the receptors and alleviate your dizziness.
 This is called the modified Epley manoeuvre.

 Dizziness can come from tension in your neck, this is called cervicogenic dizziness.
 This type of dizziness is not a feeling of spinning but more unsteadiness or imbalance.
 Physiotherapy involving mobilisation and release of soft tissue releases of the neck, jaw and upper back can resolve these issues with just a few treatments in most cases.
 Symptoms of stiffness or neck pain accompany the dizziness and sometimes blurred vision, tinnitus and jaw problems accompany it as well.
 A specific test called the smooth pursuit test differentiates this form of dizziness from other causes.